pybamm-team/PyBaMM/docs/source/user_guide/installation/gnu-linux-mac.rst

 To use PyBaMM, you must have Python 3.8, 3.9, 3.10, 3.11, or 3.12 installed.

-.. tab:: Debian-based distributions (Debian, Ubuntu, Linux Mint)
+.. tab:: Debian-based distributions (Debian, Ubuntu)

-   To install Python 3 on Debian-based distributions (Debian, Ubuntu, Linux Mint), open a terminal and run
+   To install Python 3 on Debian-based distributions (Debian, Ubuntu), open a terminal and run

    .. code:: bash